voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 ### traceability/require-story-annotation

 Description: Ensures every function declaration has a JSDoc comment with an `@story` annotation referencing the related user story.
-When run with `--fix`, the rule inserts a placeholder `@story` JSDoc comment above missing functions, methods, TypeScript declare functions, and interface method signatures using a built-in template aligned with Story 008.0.
-The template is currently fixed and not configurable, and selective enabling of different auto-fix behaviors (such as applying fixes only to certain scopes or node types) is planned for a future version.
+When run with `--fix`, the rule inserts a single-line placeholder JSDoc `@story` annotation above missing functions, methods, TypeScript declare functions, and interface method signatures using a built-in template aligned with Story 008.0.
+This template is currently fixed but structured for future configurability, and fixes are strictly limited to adding this placeholder annotation without altering the function body or changing any runtime behavior.
+Selective enabling of different auto-fix behaviors (such as applying fixes only to certain scopes or node types) is planned for a future version.

 Options: